 We can now go over to thank.
 It is related to think.
 The same picture emerges from other Germanic languages.
 For example, German has danken “to thank” and denken “to think.”
 It should be remembered that the original root vowel of think was a.
 The oldest Germanic verb was pronounced thank-j-an (j has the value of Engl. y in yes).
 The suffix j caused umlaut, which changed the root vowel a to e.
 The Dutch and German for think is still denken, that is, from the historical point of view it is dänken.
 And thank has always been thank-!
 English has widened the distance between the two words even more, because the root vowel e became i before n: hence think.

-If, while dealing with give, we were in trouble with phonetics (the consonants refused to math), here we are puzzled by the development of meaning.
+If, while dealing with give, we were in trouble with phonetics (the consonants refused to match), here we are puzzled by the development of meaning.
 Think and thank had the same root, namely thank-, but how did the meaning develop?
 The tie between thinking and thanking goes back to the beginning of recorded time.
 In Old English, the noun thank meant “thought” and (specifically) “kindly thought.”
 The Old Icelandic senses are even more revealing: “thought” and “joy.”
 Apparently, think, in addition to the expected senses (“conceive, consider”), suggested the idea of remembering and remembering things well or kindly.
 Such secondary overtones must have been primary.
 To think “cogitate” is an extremely abstract concept.
 It probably developed from a more concrete nucleus, such as “remember; consider things in their true light; appreciate the fact of knowing an important fact.”
 In an oral culture, such associations must have sprung up in a natural way.
 Only one step separated kind thoughts from gratitude.